FoundUPS

 Exited the system.
 11–15% exit fee applied.
 The fee stays as BTC in the reserve — permanently.

-6.4 Emergency Reserve
+7.4 Emergency Reserve

 10% of all fees across the system flow into an emergency reserve — a separate BTC pool deployed only during crisis events to restore backing levels.
 If a FoundUP's backing ratio drops below the safety threshold, the emergency reserve injects BTC to prevent a death spiral.
 This is the system's immune response — funded continuously, deployed rarely.

-6.5 The Redistribution Thesis
+7.5 The Redistribution Thesis

 The net effect is a one-way valve: Bitcoin flows from the concentrated few into thousands of productive venture reserves, permanently.
-Each subscription, each trade, each exit fee — all of it converts to locked BTC and issues circulating UP$ that cannot be hoarded.
+Each subscription, each trade, each exit fee — all of it converts to locked BTC and issues circulating UPS that cannot be hoarded.

 Wallet: holds BTC → concentrates wealth